kevinmutwiri/soft-skills/week6/understandUser.md

 - What is the definition of human centered design?
 - What are your initial impressions of human centered design as an approach to solving problems?
 - What is one way that you might use human centered design being used in your everyday life?

+The details shared by IDEO, is only one perspective of how to define and implement Human Centered Design.
+But it’s not the only one!
+Let’s also watch [this video](https://www.youtube.com/watch?v=0bxtEqM2TQU) from DevEx to look at another way of applying this approach, and further hone our understanding of Human Centered Design.
+As you watch the video, ask yourself:

+- How is the DevEx explanation different from IDEO’s?
+What about it is the same?
+- Have you been applying some of these elements before?
+How can you start to do so in the future?